Safe Working Practices for Laboratory Work

 - All laboratory personnel that are required to come in contact with animals shall be trained in the proper handling techniques and shall be immunized for diseases as required by the health science center occupational health program for animal handlers.

 - Hazardous materials, including flammable liquids, chemicals, biohazardous materials and radioactive materials, must be stored, handled and disposed of properly.
-Specific procedures are listed in the health science center Radiation Safety Manual, the Chemical Hygiene Program and to bloodborne pathogens referenced in Part 3, Chapter 1 of the UNTHSC Safety Manual.
+Specific procedures are listed in the health science center chemical safety manual, biological safety manual and radiation safety manual.

 - Accidental spills or exposure of radioactive, hazardous or biohazardous materials must be reported immediately to management.
 Spill residues must be disposed of properly.